pea-nut-z/connect-four-app-client-server/README.md

 ### Road blocks

-The coverage report for functional tests does not have source mapping due to it is an React app.
+The coverage report for functional tests does not have source mapping because tests are ran using the build of React app.